ftCommunity/tx-pi/cases/hats/tx-pi-hat/README.md

 ## TX-Pi HAT

-The TX-Pi HAT can be used with the Raspberry Pi2, Pi3 and Pi4.
-The USB and Ethernet connectors of the Pi then protrude into the are of the HATs bottom case.
-The HATs case thus needs cutouts in the bottom to accomodate the connectors of the Pi.
-Since the Pi2 and Pi3 have their connectors at different locations then the Pi4.
-The bottom case of the HAT must be choosen to fit the connectors of the Raspberry Pi below.
+The TX-Pi HAT can be used with the Raspberry Pi2, Pi3 and Pi4.The USB and Ethernet connectors of the Pi then protrude into the are of the HATs bottom case.

-### No files yet

 ## Breakout board